kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

 ![](img/unnamed-chunk-1-1.png)

-This dataset is a subset of the Simons Diversity Project, and as you can see, it covers a bit of the diversity of human population.
-If you want to go further in details about this project and results, you can click [here](https://www.nature.com/articles/nature18964).
+This dataset is a subset of the Simons Diversity Project (discussed last week).

 ## Log in to the server via terminal